-How to ascend Teide’s Peak
+How to ascend Teide’s Peak on foot

-There is a set limit to the number of daily visitors, which includes regular visitors and official guides.
-This permit is necessary to visit the crater between 9:00 h. and 17:00 h., regardless if the visitor comes to the Rambleta area by cable car or on foot.
-The national park is the only entity that can give these permits and therefore, use of Teide Cable Car does not include the permit to ascend to the summit.
-However, if you do not have a permit you can still enjoy the trails that go to La Fortaleza and Pico Viejo, which do not require prior authorisation to visit.
+If you want to ascend to Teide, you should know that there is a set limit to the daily number of permits issued to visitors, both private visitors and official guides.
+Such a permit is necessary to ascend to the crater between 9am and 5pm, regardless of whether you reach the area of La Rambleta by cable car or on foot.
+The National Park is the only entity that issues these sort of permits for the ascent to Teide, therefore, the Teide Cable Car ride does not include the permit to ascend to the summit of Teide.
+However, those without a permit to ascend to Teide’s peak can still enjoy hiking Mount Teide on one of the trails that lead to La Fortaleza and Pico Viejo, which are freely accessible.

-The final ascent to the volcano’s summit is done through Trail 10 of the National Park Network, known as the Telesforo Bravo Trail in honour of the illustrious geologist of Tenerife who did so much to help get to know and to value the origins and secrets of this mythical place.
-The hike to the peak covers 650 m, with a change in altitude of 163 m, starting at 3,555 m at the start of the trail and reaching an altitude of 3,717.98 m at its highest point.
+On the last stretch of the ascent to the volcano’s summit you can follow the trail marked with No. 10 in the Teide National Park’s trail network, which was named ‘Telesforo Bravo’ in honour of the illustrious geologist from Tenerife whose work has allowed us to comprehend and value the origins and secrets of this mythical place.
+During your hike to Teide’ peak you will cross a distance of 650 m, including a 163-metre slope, and ascend from an altitude of 3,555 m at the start of the trail to 3,717.98 m at its highest point.

-Our suggestions to best enjoy ascending Teide:
+Our suggestions to enjoy hiking Mount Teide